Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: Empirical Study

 \subsection{Task}

-We designed a controlled car following task in a driving simulator to collect driving data in target avoidance conditions with varying noise-to-signal ratios.
-Our goal with this experiment was to model the drivers' information load using our equations to gauge the amount of information used to maintain a distance $S$ when following a lead car with variation $N$ (see \autoref{fig:car.following2}).
+We designed a controlled car following task in a driving simulator to collect driving data in target avoidance conditions with varying z-scaled noise-to-signal ratios.
+Our goal with this experiment was to model the drivers' information load using our equations to gauge the amount of information used to maintain a distance $S$ when following a lead car with variation $z$ times $N$.
 We focused our experimental analysis on deceleration events that may lead to collision.

-$S$ and $N$ were varied between conditions.
-As in real driving, $N$ was not static within a condition: the lead car accelerated and decelerated to different speeds, which added a normally distributed noise $N$ to each distance condition.
-This allowed us to capture participants' handling of the car in a range of driving difficulty levels defined by the constituting $N/S$ ratios.
-We hypothesized that driver's information capacity during decelerations would be logarithmic with the noise-to-signal ratio, with a mean capacity $b$, in bits of information per bit of difficulty.
-Because driver information capacity is logarithmic, but the amount of information generated is quadratic, at capacity $b$, the amount of information will outstrip the driver's ability to process.
+$S$ and $zN$ were varied between conditions.
+As in real driving, $zN$ was not static within a condition: the lead car accelerated and decelerated to different speeds, which added a normally distributed noise $zN$ to each distance condition, at different levels of $z$.
+This allowed us to capture participants' handling of the car in a range of driving difficulty levels defined by the constituting $zN/S$ ratios.
+We hypothesized that driver's information gain during decelerations would be logarithmic with the z-scaled noise-to-signal ratio, with a mean capacity $b$, in bits of information per bit of difficulty.
+Because driver information gain is logarithmic, but the amount of information generated is quadratic, at capacity $b$, the amount of information will outstrip the driver's ability to process.
 We hypothesized that this will lead to an error statistic that follows the KL divergence in \autoref{equation:Car_SNR}.